zero-to-prod/data-model/README.md

 The DataModel trait provides a variety of ways to transform data before the value is assigned to the class property.

-## Describing Behavior

-The `Describe` attribute provides a declarative way to transform and describe the behavior of properties at the time they are instantiated.
+The `Describe` attribute provides a declarative way describe the behavior of properties at the time their values are resolved.

 There is an order of precedence when resolving a value for a property.